Here’s why engineering processes affect services and why streamlining information could solve the whole problem.

 The Problem: Lack of Communication

 Let’s be honest, engineering and manufacturing departments do not always communicate product changes to service.
 This is just the start of how your engineering processes affect services.

 When technicians reference outdated product information and arrive with incorrect parts, this leads to longer service visits, extraneous costs, longer downtime, and lowered customer satisfaction.

 Streamline the way you service teams access and use product information.
 The best way to accomplish this involves accurately transforming eBOMs (engineering bill of materials) to sBOMs (service bill of materials) and maintaining the fidelity of that information after engineering changes.

-It’s time to take full advantage of the product date your organization has already created.
+Take full advantage of the product data your organization has already created.

 Structure service manuals and part information based on how a specific product is configured and serviced.
 Reuse engineering and manufacturing data in the service environment.
 Provide configuration-specific information to service technicians.
 Create a single point of access for your service content.
 Avoid text – use and repurpose graphics, animations, and CAD information when possible.
 And link service information to engineering information so changes propagate.

 Next: Identify Your Service Needs